pyrsia/pyrsia/docs/tutorials/demo.md

 deactivate User
 note left of User: Check Pyrsia<br>node status

-User2 ->> Docker2: docker pull image
+User ->> Docker2: docker pull image
-activate User2
+activate User
-note left of User2: Pull on node2
+note left of User: Pull on node2
 Docker2 ->> Node2: request image through the Docker Registry API<br>running inside the Pyrsia node on port 7888

 Node2 ->> DHT: Node2 checks if the image is available locally<br>or on the Pyrsia network<br>In this case, it is available on Node1